PramitSaha/PramitSaha.github.io/about.md

 ## Entrepreneurship
 <br>
-I cofounded [coooool.space](https://coooool.space/) with my Master's colleague at UBC, Min Li, on Cross-modal information search and management in the AI era.
+I cofounded [coooool.space](https://coooool.space/) on Cross-modal information search and management in the AI era.
 We focus on retrieving cross-modal information from different modalities, particularly audio and video, given audio and text query prompts.
 Please get in touch if you want to talk more about our coooool work.

 ## Masters
 <br>